 Nicole’s work is driven by a an exploration of images and stories of the complex interconnections of people to each other and to nature.
 She does this through documentaries, video art, and community building projects.

-Nicole was the Producer, Director and Videographer for Before You Go (HBO) about her father who died of AIDS in 1993.
-She was Producer and Videographer for 90 MILES (POV/PBS) which was Directed by Juan Carlo Zaldívar and about his family and the rift between the United States and Cuba.
-It won Best Documentary at both New York Latino International Film Festival and at Festival de Nuevo Cine Latinoamericano in Cuba.
+Nicole was the Producer, Director, and Videographer for “Before You Go” (HBO), a documentary that won an Emmy-award and a Golden Spire at the San Francisco International Film Festival about her father who died of AIDS in 1993.
+She was Producer and Videographer for “90 MILES” (POV/PBS), which won Best Documentary at both New York Latino International Film Festival and at Festival de Nuevo Cine Latinoamericano in Cuba.

 She has created many short videos for distribution online or for advocacy screenings.
-In 2018 she directed and edited Sing The Water Song, a short music video created in collaboration with Native American grandmothers.
-Her previous shorts include Changing Course about Hurricane Mitch and farming in Central America and two salsa music videos with Jose Conde to motivate Latinos to vote.
-Nicole was granted a Food and Community Fellowship (funded by the W.K.
-Kellogg Foundation) to create Parent Earth and a video series (70 shorts created with Sarah Schenck) that educate parents about healthy food and food systems.
-She produced short video series for Efran Films including Influencers and Innovation an eighteen-part series for Huffington Post, and ALIVE, an award-winning six-part series for The Weather Channel.
+She directed and edited “Healing Rebel” an educational film about neuroplasticity, and “Sing The Water Song,” a short film created in collaboration with Native American grandmothers including Grandma Nancy.
+Her previous shorts include “Changing Course” about Hurricane Mitch and farming in Central America and two salsa music videos with Jose Conde to motivate Latinos to vote.
+She produced short video series for Efran Films including “Influencers and Innovation”, an eighteen-part series for Huffington Post, and “ALIVE”, an award-winning six-part series for The Weather Channel.